Redeveloped Ang Mo Kio Polyclinic officially reopens with new wheelchair tilter

 It is the first polyclinic in Singapore with a “wheelchair tilter” for dental patients, so that wheelchair users do not need to transfer to a dental chair to receive treatment.

-“It mimics a dental chair and it allows wheelchair users to lie down or recline fully,” said Dr Kenneth Low, who is the Director of Dental Services at the polyclinic.
+“It mimics a dental chair and it allows wheelchair users to lie down or recline fully,” said Dr Kenneth Low, who is the Director of Dental Services, National Healthcare Group Polyclinic.

 “It prevents injuries to the patient in the transfers and also protects the dentists from any injuries that may occur during the delivery of these treatments.”